On the Road (Lee Roy Parnell album)

 On the Road is the third studio album by American country music singer Lee Roy Parnell.
 It was released October 26, 1993 via Arista Nashville.
-The album produced four singles for Parnell, all of which charted on Billboard Hot Country Songs: the title track at #6, "I'm Holding My Own" at #3, a cover of the Hank Williams song "Take These Chains from My Heart" at #17, and "The Power of Love" at #51.
+The album produced four singles for Parnell, all of which charted on Billboard Hot Country Songs: the title track at No. 6, "I'm Holding My Own" at No. 3, a cover of the Hank Williams song "Take These Chains from My Heart" at No. 17, and "The Power of Love" at No. 51.